 The drop in estrogen just before your period may contribute to headaches.
 Many women with migraines report headaches before or during menstruation.

 Your menstrual-related migraines may be treated in several ways.
-Proven treatments for migraine are often effective for treating menstrual migraine.
+Proven treatments for migraines are often effective for treating menstrual migraines.
 They include:

-- Apply ice.
+- Ice.
 Hold a cold cloth or an ice pack to the painful area on your head or neck.
 Wrap the ice pack in a towel to protect your skin.

 - Relaxation exercises.
 Try relaxation exercises to lower stress.

 - Biofeedback.
 Biofeedback may improve your headaches by helping you monitor how your body responds to stress.

 - Acupuncture.
 Acupuncture may improve your headaches and help you relax.